 // Members of the "devs" group are allowed to set a value v: 2 < v <= 5

 // Anyone who can set a value v > 5 can also set 2 < v <= 5

-The application will have to translate an incoming "set value" request to the corresponding condition the value fulfills.
-It's important to understand that Ory Keto does not know how to interpret any of the information.
-Rather, the application has to preprocess and map the value to the corresponding UUID.
+The application must translate an incoming "set value" request to the corresponding condition the value fulfills.
+It's important to understand that Ory Permissions doesn't know how to interpret this information.
+The application must pre-process and map the value to the corresponding UUID.